telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

 Virtual scrolling is an alternative to paging.
 When enabled, the Grid will load data from the remote data source as the user scrolls vertically.
 Note that horizontal scrolling is not virtualized.

 > **Important**
+>
 > Either enable virtual scrolling, or paging.
 Do not apply both features at the same time.

-When you apply virtual scrolling, the HTML output is a little different as compared to the standard scrolling functionality:
+When you apply virtual scrolling, the HTML output is a little different as compared to the standard scrolling functionality, as shown below.

+###### Example

     <div class="k-widget k-grid">
         <div class="k-grid-header">